BD2KGenomics/core-operations/workflows/toil-rnaseq.md

 This lets you interact with the cluster without having to type a password.

-FIXME: This is specific to `screen` and must be run inside the screen session, correct?
-And this is a screen session on the launch box, not the leader, correct?
-If so, those things should be mentioned here.
+FIXME: Figure out why this is necessary (I don't run screen sessions on the launch box)

 ## Creating a cluster